deltachat/mailadm/doc/index.rst

   by the `vmail` user and dirs/files are created by the dovecot service.

-- `/home/mailadm` ("$HOME") is the home directory of the "mailadm" user where mailadm configuration is managed and where mailadm is installed in the virtualenv `/home/mailadm/venv` environment.
+- `/home/mailadm` ("$HOME") is the home directory of the "mailadm" user where mailadm configuration and account state is managed and where mailadm is installed in the virtualenv `/home/mailadm/venv` environment.